Benjamin - Picture a day like this, at the Opéra Comique in Paris

 No one felt pain: there was no death.

-The writing brings to mind oriental painting - ‘miniatures’ (to use a term dismissed by specialists as a western misrepresentation).
+The writing brings to mind traditional Persian painting - ‘miniatures’ (to use a term dismissed by specialists as a western misrepresentation).
 Indeed, the Süddeutsche Zeitung’s critic referred, in 2023, to ‘this taut, sharp miniature,’ (which, he pursued, proved that Benjamin is ‘the finest opera composer of today…a work of depth of feeling, humanistic artistry and expressive rigour…a drama that is miraculously condensed’).

 The plot is simple enough.
 A woman’s infant dies, but, in Scene 1, she is told: